 With no points cap and nine airline frequent flyer partners plus two hotel chains to choose from, you'll earn points on each and every dollar you spend and can use them to fly practically anywhere that takes your fancy.

 You're covered by domestic and international travel insurance whenever using either your American Express Platinum Edge card or your Membership Rewards points to book a return trip lasting 180 days or less, up to a maximum of 183 total travel days per year.

 (There's no cover if you transfer your MR points to an airline frequent flyer program and book your trip via that program – the booking needs to be made directly via MR to qualify.)

 That's great in one respect as it's rare for complimentary credit card insurance to cover domestic jaunts, but makes it impossible to qualify for when booking travel using airline frequent flyer points, which can often present a better redemption value.

 Likely of more use is extended warranty cover when buying selected new appliances with the card, plus purchase and refund protections.

 On the surface, the AMEX Platinum Edge card doesn't deliver as many airline frequent flyer points per dollar on everyday spend as you'd earn via some other AMEX cards, but still offers great value.

-For starters, the card well and truly pays for itself after the first year through the $200 annual travel credit and has no points capping or tiering, so every dollar you spend earns points at the full rate.
+For starters, the card well and truly pays for itself through the $200 annual travel credit and has no points capping or tiering, so every dollar you spend earns points at the full rate.

 Beyond that are bonus points on supermarket and petrol purchases which could prove a great earner for larger households, or savvy spenders who buy non-supermarket gift cards from Coles and Woolworths, such as for JB Hi-Fi, Myer and Bunnings, to earn extra points on a broader range of purchases.